 Results:

 Of 28 patients fitting the inclusion criteria, 14 agreed to take part and were interviewed using an interview schedule.
 Interviews were analysed using thematic analysis.
 The majority of patients reported experiencing positive outcomes from treatment.
 They did not consider themselves as having discontinued, either believing they had finished the course of treatment or that they would expect to receive future treatments.
-Patients also experienced barriers due to clinic availability or their work commitments.
+Patients reported experiencing barriers due to clinic availability or their work commitments.

 Conclusions:

 Patients discontinued with an acupuncture service despite reporting positive outcomes.
-Communication and clinic availability are the key factors that influence a patients' decision to discontinue.
-Session-by-session monitoring could be a way to encourage patient participation, improve outcome and reduce discontinuation.
-Reasons for discontinuation of treatment in other countries is worth exploring as it is likely to be different as the NHS in the UK is unique.
+Communication and clinic availability are the key factors that influence a patient’s decision to discontinue.
+Session-by-session monitoring could encourage patient participation, improve outcome and reduce discontinuation.
+As the NHS in the UK and this acupuncture delivery is unique reasons for discontinuation of treatment in other countries may be different.

 Keywords

-acupuncture; NHS; discontinuation; qualitative research, did not attend, communication; patient outcomes
+acupuncture; NHS; discontinuation; qualitative research, did not attend, communication; patient outcomes; decision making; qualitative

-Abbreviations: CAM, Complementary and Alternative Medicine; GP, General Practitioner; LSBU , London South Bank University,; NHS, National Health Service; NICE, National Institute for Health and Care Excellence; QCC, The Quality Care Commission.
+Abbreviations: CAM, Complementary and Alternative Medicine; GP, General Practitioner; LSBU , London South Bank University; NHS, National Health Service; NICE, National Institute for Health and Care Excellence; QCC, The Quality Care Commission.

 Introduction

 In the UK, an estimated four million acupuncture sessions are provided annually by acupuncture practitioners [1].
-Whilst traditional acupuncture treatment is delivered predominately in private practice, and often in a complementary medicine centre, approximately one-third of treatments are provided by the NHS [1].
+Whilst traditional acupuncture treatment is delivered predominately in private practice, and often in a complementary medicine centre, the NHS [1] provides approximately one-third of treatments.

 The Gateway Clinic is a specialist multi-bed traditional acupuncture service provision funded by Guy's and St Thomas' NHS Foundation Trust to manage NHS referrals within the south London boroughs of Lambeth, Southwark and Lewisham.
 The clinic is able to accept GP (General Practitioner) referrals for the treatment for chronic pain (including musculoskeletal and neurological), headaches and migraines [2] and has been in operation since 1990 [1].